Opportunity Profile

 SCIENCE AND ENGINEERING COMPLEX

 The Science and Engineering Building opened in fall 2009.
 Adjacent to Shelby Hall, the building features state-of-the-art teaching and research labs as well as collaborative space to encourage interdisciplinary work and student engagement.
-The new facility is U-shaped and similar to Shelby Hall in exterior appearance.
+The facility is U-shaped and similar to Shelby Hall in exterior appearance.
 The 212,000-square-foot structure connects to Shelby Hall on the northeast corner with first-floor access between the two buildings.
-It is home to the all-freshman chemistry instructional laboratories; biological sciences teaching labs (including freshman and upper-level labs); parts of the College of Engineering, including faculty and students from the chemical and biological engineering, and computer science departments; science teaching labs for the College of Education; and space for the Science in Motion biology program.
+It is home to the all-freshman chemistry instructional laboratories; biological sciences teaching labs (including freshman and upper-level labs); parts of the College of Engineering including faculty and students from the chemical and biological engineering and computer science departments; science teaching labs for the College of Education; and space for the Science in Motion biology program.
 In addition, the building houses the administrative offices of the department of biological sciences along with research facilities for faculty and students from the department.

 THE EDGE INCUBATOR AND ACCELERATOR

-The EDGE Incubator and Accelerator include The EDGE, a 26,000-square-foot off-campus business incubator that opened in February 2019 as a collaboration between UA, the City of Tuscaloosa and the Chamber of Commerce of West Alabama, and the EDGE Labs, an on-campus wet-laboratory that serves as the strategic counterpart to The EDGE.
-The EDGE Labs feature laboratories and equipment necessary for new businesses and provides technical infrastructure that helps UA faculty, researchers and students develop and test processes and prototypes that can be translated into products for the marketplace.
+The EDGE Incubator and Accelerator include The EDGE, a 26,000-square-foot off-campus business incubator that opened in February 2019 as a collaboration between UA, the City of Tuscaloosa and the Chamber of Commerce of West Alabama, and the EDGE Labs, an on-campus wet laboratory that serves as the strategic counterpart to The EDGE.
+The EDGE Labs feature laboratories and equipment necessary for new businesses and provide technical infrastructure that helps UA faculty, researchers and students develop and test processes and prototypes that can be translated into products for the marketplace.
 The EDGE Incubators are a partnership between the Culverhouse College of Business and the Office for Research and Economic Development.

 AUTHERINE LUCY HALL